 To turn it off again, repeat the process outlined above but switch the preference to disabled this time to do so.

 We’ve been using this for a while and believe that this drastically improves your browsing experience.
-Don’t believe us?
-Watch out this comparison view which’ll instantly tempt you to enable scroll anchoring on your browser.

 So, if you want to save yourself from tapping unnecessary ads and images, enable Scroll anchoring right away!